-2. For a Runny Nose With Lots of Discharge: Blow or Suction the Nose
+2. For a Runny Nose With Lots of Discharge: Blow the Nose

-- The nasal mucus and discharge is washing germs out of the nose and sinuses. - Blowing the nose is all that's needed. - Teach your child how to blow the nose at age 2 or 3. - For younger children, gently suction the nose with a suction bulb.
+- The nasal mucus and discharge is washing germs out of the nose and sinuses. - Blowing the nose is all that's needed.

-3. Nasal Saline To Open a Blocked Nose
+3. Nasal Saline To Open a Blocked Nose:

 • Use saline (salt water) nose drops or spray to loosen up the dried mucus.
 If you don't have saline, you can use a few drops of bottled water or clean tap water.
-(If under 1 year old, use bottled water or tap water that was boiled.)

-- STEP 1: Put 3 drops in each nostril.
-Age: if younger than 1 year, use 1 drop at a time. - STEP 2: Blow (or suction) each nostril out while closing off the other nostril.
-Then, do other side. - STEP 3: Repeat nose drops and blowing (or suctioning) until the discharge is clear. - How often: Do nasal saline when your child can't breathe through the nose.
-Age: if younger than - 1 year, no more than 4 times per day.
-Before breast or bottle feedings are a good time. - Saline nose drops or spray can be bought in any drugstore.
+- STEP 1: Put 3 drops in each nostril. - STEP 2: Blow each nostril out while closing off the other nostril. - STEP 3: Repeat nose drops and blowing until the discharge is clear. - How often: Do nasal saline when your child can't breathe through the nose. - Saline nose drops or spray can be bought in any drugstore.
 No prescription is needed.